-Upon completion of the program, students are invited to provide specific feedback to ACICIS through a final debriefing session.
+Upon completion of the program, students are invited to provide specific feedback to the ILSC Development Officer through a final debriefing session.
 Students are also asked to complete an anonymous online student feedback survey which assists ACICIS in improving the quality of subsequent iterations of the program.